The importance of preserving residual hearing

 hearing enables the user to experience outstanding sound quality, now and in the future.

-MED-EL Medical Electronics, a leader in implantable hearing solutions, is driven by a mission to overcome hearing loss as a barrier to communication and quality of life.
-The Austrian-based, privately owned business was co-founded by award-winning industry pioneers Ingeborg and Erwin Hochmair, whose ground-breaking research led to the development of the world’s first micro-electronic multi-channel cochlear implant (CI).
-Successfully implanted in 1977, it was the basis for what is known as the modern CI today.
-It also laid the foundation for the successful growth of the company in 1990, when MED-EL’s first employees joined the Hochmair’s to bring CIs to people across the world.
-To date, MED-EL has grown to more than 2,200 employees from around 75 nations and has offices in 30 locations worldwide.
+MED-EL Medical Electronics, a leader in implantable hearing solutions, is driven by a mission to overcome hearing loss as a barrier to communication.
+The Austrian-based, privately owned business was co-founded by industry pioneers Ingeborg and Erwin Hochmair, whose ground-breaking research led to the development of the world’s first micro-electronic multi-channel cochlear implant (CI), which was successfully implanted in 1977 and was the basis for what is known as the modern CI today.
+This laid the foundation for the successful growth of the company in 1990, when they hired their first employees.
+To date, MED-EL has grown to more than 2,300 employees from around 80 nations and 30 locations worldwide.

-The company now offers the widest range of implantable and non-implantable solutions to treat all types of hearing loss, enabling people in 124 countries to enjoy the gift of hearing with the help of a MED-EL device.
-MED-EL’s hearing solutions include cochlear and middle ear implant systems, a combined Electric Acoustic Stimulation hearing implant system, auditory brainstem implant, as well as surgical and non-surgical bone conduction devices.
-More than 95% of the hearing devices, which are produced in Austria, are exported all around the world to be used by more than 4,000 clinics. www.medel.com
+The company offers the widest range of implantable and non-implantable solutions to treat all types of hearing loss, enabling people in 134 countries enjoy the gift of hearing with the help of a MED-EL device.
+MED-EL’s hearing solutions include cochlear and middle ear implant systems, a combined Electric Acoustic Stimulation hearing implant system, auditory brainstem implants as well as surgical and non-surgical bone conduction devices. www.medel.com

 Responsible for the content